Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: Introduction

 According to the latest Visual Network Index report~\cite{report}, the global mobile data traffic in 2022 will be seven-fold larger compared to 2017.
 In addition to this explosive data demand, emerging bandwidth-thirsty applications, e.g., space-air-ground-integrated-networks (SAGINs), virtual reality (VR), augmented reality (AR), etc., requiring strict quality-of-service (QoS) create further challenges for next-generation wireless networks.

-To solve these challenges, the sixth-generation (6G) networks need breakthroughs beyond the current fifth-generation (5G) networks~\cite{T_NOMA,A2}.
+To solve these challenges, the sixth-generation (6G) networks need breakthroughs beyond the current fifth-generation (5G) networks~\cite{A2}.
 The expected performance targets of 6G are: 1) The connectivity density is ten-fold larger compared to 5G; 2) The peak data rate reaches 1 terabit per second; 3) The energy efficiency is a hundred times higher than that of 5G; 4) The air interface latency decreases to 0.1 millisecond; and 5) The reliability increases to 99.99999\%.
+In addition, unlike 5G focusing on a single objective, most 6G scenarios need to optimise multiple objectives simultaneously~\cite{A1}.
 To this end, highly efficient next-generation multiple access (NGMA) techniques are vital for 6G.

 Due to introducing an additional degree of freedom in the power domain, non-orthogonal multiple access (NOMA) has attracted significant attention from both academia and industry.
 For decoding different signals in the same orthogonal (time/frequency) resource block (ORB), NOMA employs superposition coding at the transmitters and successive interference cancellation (SIC) at the receivers.
-Although NOMA has already been thoroughly investigated in the 5G and beyond networks~\cite{A1}, previous research focused on static devices and the data rate of broadband users.
+Therefore, NOMA is able to provide additional access for overloaded traffic scenarios, which is a common scenario in 6G with heterogeneous ultra dense networks~\cite{T_NOMA}.
+Although NOMA has already been thoroughly investigated in the 5G and beyond networks, previous research focused on static devices and the data rate of broadband users.
 This ignores several fundamental problems for NGMA, e.g., the effect of mobility, the design tradeoffs in terms of connectivity, reliability, and latency.

 Our goal in this article is to fill this gap by investigating NOMA via the ``One Basic Principle plus Four New'' concept as illustrated in Fig.~\ref{sys}.
-More specifically, the basic principle is to deeply investigate the non-orthogonality from the SIC perspective.
+More specifically, the basic principle is to deeply investigate the non-orthogonality from the SIC perspective, which is rarely discussed in existing NOMA-related magazines.
 Building on this basic principle, we explore the following four new directions: 1) New requirements: Supporting massive connectivity by considering various QoS requirements including latency and reliability; 2) New techniques: Integrating NOMA with other 6G physical layer techniques; 3) New applications: Application in heterogeneous scenarios to support emerging 6G applications; and 4) New tools: Integration with artificial intelligence (AI) to design an adaptive resource allocation.